nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 [^1]:If you’re still on the fence, [read my Logos 10 review](https://www.nickstapleton.me/logos-10-review/).

 This buyer’s guide provides buying principles and base package recommendations so you can decide which route into Logos is best for your purposes and needs.
-Be sure to take advantage of my [exclusive discount](https://www.nickstapleton.me/logos-buyers-guide/#exclusive-discount-for-you) on a Logos Base Package at the end of this post.
+Be sure to take advantage of my [exclusive discount](https://www.nickstapleton.me/logos-buyers-guide/#exclusive-discount-for-you) on a Logos base package at the end of this post.

 ## Buy a Base Package